RhodaAramide/travel-tours/README.md

 1. Enter a destination in the search bar located in the header.
 2. Click the "Search" button to display the results.
-3. Filter the search results based on criteria such as price, location, and package type.
+3. Filter the search results based on criteria such as price and location.

 ### Viewing Package Details

 1. Click on any travel package to view its detailed information.
-2. The details page will show information such as the itinerary, inclusions, pricing, and user reviews.
+2. The details page will show information such as the name, address, pricing, and user reviews.

 ### Booking a Package